Maximum principle for the weak solutions of the Cauchy problem for the fourth-order hyperbolic equations: Introduction

-As concern the maximum principle, at the present time there are not any results for the fourth order equations even in linear case.
-As it was mentioned above, the maximum principle even for the simple case of one dimensional wave equation \cite{Agmon}, and for the second-order telegraph equation \cite{Maw1} are quite different from those for elliptic and parabolic cases.
+As concern maximum principle, at the present time there are not any results for the fourth order equations even in linear case.
+As it was mentioned above, the maximum principle even for the simple case of one dimensional wave equation \cite{Protter}, and for the second-order telegraph equation \cite{Maw1}---\cite{Ortega} are quite different from those for elliptic and parabolic cases.
+In the monograph of Protter and Weinberger \cite{Protter} there was shown that solutions of hyperbolic equations and inequalities do not exhibit the classical formulation of maximum principle.
+Even in the simplest case of the wave equation in two independent variables $u_{tt}-u_{xx}=0$ the maximum of a nonconstant solution $u = \sin x\sin t$ in a rectangle domain $\{(x,t) :\, x \in [0, \pi],\, t \in [0, \pi] \}$ occurs at an interior point $ \left(\frac{\pi}{2},\,\frac{\pi}{2}\right)$.
+In Chapter 4 \cite{Protter} the maximum principle for linear second hyperbolic equations of general type, with variable coefficients has also been obtained for Cauchy problems and boundary value problems on characteristics (Goursat problem).

-Following R.Ortega, A.Robles-Perez \cite{Ortega}, we introduce the definition of the maximum principle for the hyperbolic equations, which will be used later.
-5mm {\it Definition 1.} \cite{Ortega}.
-Let $\mathcal L= \mathcal Lu$ be linear differential operator, acting on functions $u:\,D\to R$, in some domain $D$.
-These functions will belong to the certain family $ \mathcal{B},$ which includes boundary conditions or others requirements.
-It is said that $\mathcal L$ satisfies the maximum principle, if
+Following R.Ortega, A.Robles-Perez \cite{Ortega}, we introduce the definition of a "weak form" of the maximum principle, which is used for the hyperbolic equations, which will be used later.
+5mm {\it Definition 1.} \cite{Ortega} Let $ L= Lu$ be linear differential operator, acting on functions $u:\,D\to R$, in some domain $D$.
+These functions will belong to the certain family $ B,$ which includes boundary conditions or others requirements.
+It is said that $ L$ satisfies the maximum principle, if